 Brenda became a certified yoga instructor in 1997.
 Since then, she has consistently taught several classes per week.
 Over time, her teaching has evolved learning from her students, deepening her own personal practice, and continuing education.

 Brenda is also a C.H.E.K.Practitioner Certified Corrective Exercise Specialist, which shows in her teaching through her knowledge of spinal conditions and postural alignment principles.

 Additionally, given her athletic background you will always find a physical/athletic challenge in Brenda’s classes and encouragement to explore your capabilities.
 She says “I love to share the multi-fold benefits of yoga with my students and lead them towards greater awareness and personal growth.”
-Brenda is also certified in VaihAyasa Aerial Yoga and hopes to one day bring this practice to the students of Collegeville Yoga Bar.
+Brenda is also certified in VaihAyasa Aerial Yoga and teaches this class three times per week at Collegeville Yoga Bar.